 6.2.2 Scalar Multiplication.
 Function ScalarMultiplyCFLOBDD of Alg.
 6 applies to any CFLOBDD that maps Boolean-variable-to-Boolean-value assignments to values on which multiplication by a scalar value of type Value is defined.
-When Value argument v of ScalarMultiplyCFLOBDD is the special value zero, a constant-valued CFLOBDD that maps all Boolean-variable-to-Boolean-value assignments to zero is returned.
-ScalarMultiplyCFLOBDD runs in time proportional to the size of the argument CFLOBDD's ValueTuple.
+ScalarMultiplyCFLOBDD constructs a CFLOBDD for the constant function $\lambda x_0, x_1, \ldots, x{2^k-1}.v$ , which is multiplied by CFLOBDD c using